 The work will include the design and construction of a new retirement living centre that will target a 35 per cent improvement in emissions reduction levels compared with current building code requirements.

 Stockland is aiming to achieve net zero emissions by 2030 across its logistics centres, retirement living operations and corporate head offices.
-It has already reduced its the carbon intensity of its commercial property assets by 57 per cent, alongside 33 million in investment in solar PV.
+It has already reduced its the carbon intensity of its commercial property assets by 57 per cent, alongside a $33 million investment in solar PV.

 In its next wave of carbon reduction initiative, Stockland will draw on CEFC finance to: